chan2git/splunk-bots/botsv3/README.md

 **Answer: 3333**

 ### Q309: Based on the information gathered for question 1, what file can be inferred to contain the attack tools?
-Answer guidance: Include the file extension.

 See query table results from Q308.